Lightning-Universe/lightning-Covid19/README.md

 Anyone is welcome to contribute and use this project...
 For easier combination and coordination we are using separate [channel](https://pytorch-lightning.slack.com/archives/CV7MNM0NP) in Lightning Slack, feel free to join!

+Just a few technical notes:
+* when mering PR, do "Squash & merge" so in master is only one commit and does not overlap with other commits from different PRs in parallel
+* for writing particular result or how to launch anything, lets ise Wiki for now as it much more flexible

 ## References

 TBD